 First and foremost is experience and the effectiveness of the treatment itself.
 This essentially means that if you bring in a professional, the results are sure to last a great deal longer than if you do it yourself – primarily because the professional knows what they are doing and can really get to grips with all those crevices and corners which you might miss as a DIY soft wash cleaner.

-Another factor which will affect the longevity of your soft wash treatment is the routine followed during the clean, with a two-product approach being the ideal solution for long-lasting results thanks to the residual protection offered by the cleaners which both remove and attack the build-up of biological growths and moulds.
+Another factor that will affect your soft wash treatment’s longevity is the routine followed during the clean, with a two-product approach being the ideal solution for long-lasting results thanks to the residual protection offered by the cleaners, which both remove and attack the build-up of biological growths and moulds.